redackee/preview-website/index.md

 Welcome!

-_This site is under construction._ Soon, it will be the home of mobile AI software that goes wherever you do.
+_This site is under construction._ Soon, it will be the home of mobile AI software that goes wherever you do for your goals.

-Focused on local-first AI for ultimate control and privacy.
+Focused on on-device AI for ultimate control and privacy.
 We aim to deliver business solutions that were once only available to enterprises with multi-million dollar budgets.

 Check back soon!